32 years' jail for serial criminal who raped daughter at knifepoint

 The man, who is not named due to a gag order to protect the victim's identity, cannot be caned as he is over the age of 50.

-He was found guilty in June, after a trial, of nine charges relating to a series of sexual and violent offences he committed against the victim in the early hours of March 27, 2016, when they were alone at home.
+He was found guilty in June of nine charges relating to a series of sexual and violent offences he committed against the victim in the early hours of March 27, 2016, when they were alone at home.

 When the man was released from prison on March 2, 2016, she went to pick him up, accompanied by her boyfriend and a friend.